 So where does the Kanban system of project management come from?
 Kanban traces its origins to supermarkets and automotive assembly lines.
 In the late 1940s, Toyota was searching for novel ways to further optimize their manufacturing process.
 Looking for inspiration outside of traditional manufacturing contexts, they began studying supermarkets, taking an interest in the way in which supermarket employees restocked grocery items based on inventory and customer behavior, rather than forecasting, vendor recommendations, or other data.
 Essentially, when a customer took one of the last jars of peanut butter off the shelf, the supermarket stockist refilled the shelf and ordered more peanut butter.

 Toyota noticed that by only ordering items and restocking shelves as customers reduced supply, the supermarket was able to avoid waste and excess inventory.
 Toyota was inspired to develop a manufacturing process that applied this idea of just-in-time delivery, i.e. matching supply precisely to demand, to their automotive assembly lines.
 They developed a manufacturing system in which processes were completed in a sequence where each stage in the process is a “customer” of the preceding stages.
 Each individual stage or process provides only enough inventory, whether parts or assembly actions, to supply the next stage, eliminating excess parts or activities.
 For Toyota, this ensured higher-quality parts that were assembled more efficiently.

 So what is a “Kanban”?
-The Japanese term “kanban” translates to “signboard,” and refers to the small, information-rich cards that let employees know what each stage in the process consists of, where materials move next in the warehouse, etc. The Kanban card in the automotive assembly line is similar to the cards on a grocery store shelf that contain price information, item numbers, descriptions, etc. So, what does this look like in a software context?
+The Japanese term “kanban” translates to “signboard,” and refers to the small, information-rich cards that let employees know what each stage in the process consists of, where materials move next in the warehouse, etc. The Kanban card in the automotive assembly line is similar to the cards on a grocery store shelf that contains price information, item numbers, descriptions, etc. So, what does this look like in a software context?